ADVLTD/abacus-learning-swift/README.md

 ## Contributing

-The workflow and details of setup to contribute are described in [CONTRIBUTING.md](CONTRIBUTING.md), and security policy is described in [SECURITY.md](SECURITY.md).
+The workflow and details of setup to contribute are described in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Getting in Touch